dbrownidau/constitution/constitution2013.md

 # CONSTITUTION OF THE COMPUTER AND SECURITY STUDENT ASSOCIATION (CASSA)
 ## 1. NAME OF THE ASSOCIATION
 ### 1.1.
 The official name of the Association shall be:
-#### 1.1.1 Computer And Security Student Association (CASSA)
+a) Computer And Security Student Association (CASSA)
 ## 2. DEFINITIONS
 ### 2.1.
 In these rules, unless the contrary intention appears:
-	2.1.1.
-“Committee” means the Executive Committee of the Association;
+a) “Committee” means the Executive Committee of the Association;

-2.1.2.
-“Committee meeting” means meeting of the committee members, including electronic and virtual meeting;
+b) “Committee meeting” means meeting of the committee members, including electronic and virtual meeting;

-2.1.3.
-“Financial year” means each period of 12 months commencing at the expiration of the previous financial year of the association;
+c) “Financial year” means each period of 12 months commencing at the expiration of the previous financial year of the association;

-2.1.4.
-“General meeting” means meeting convened of the Association, including electronic and virtual meeting;
+d) “General meeting” means meeting convened of the Association, including electronic and virtual meeting;

-2.1.5.
-“The Act” means the Associations Incorporation Act 1987;
+e) “The Act” means the Associations Incorporation Act 1987;

-2.1.6.
-“The Association” means the name of the Computer And Security Student Association (CASSA).
+f) “The Association” means the name of the Computer And Security Student Association (CASSA).

-2.1.7. “staff” means technical, support, administrative or academic staff members of the school of Computer and Security Science at Edith Cowan University.
+g) “staff” means technical, support, administrative or academic staff members of the school of Computer and Security Science at Edith Cowan University.

-2.1.8.  “school” or “SCSS” means the School of Computer and Security Science at Edith Cowan University.
+h)  “school” or “SCSS” means the School of Computer and Security Science at Edith Cowan University.

 ## 3. OBJECTS
 ### 3.1.
 The Objects of the Association shall be to: